 Established in 2000 to honour former Executive Director Deirdre Logue.
 This honour goes to an artist whose work is impervious to constraints—willful, unruly, and uncontrollable. $1,000 cash.
 Sponsored by an anonymous donor.

 Awarded to a filmmaker to honour strong work in autobiography, complexity of “subject,” and the spirit of Marian McMahon.
 The recipient is funded to attend the annual Independent Imaging Retreat (Film Farm) and workshop in Mount Forest, Ontario.
 Sponsored by Canadian Filmmakers Distribution Centre (CFMDC).

 Awarded to the best student work on screen. $500 cash.
 Sponsored by York University’s Department of Cinema & Media Arts.

 Awarded to an emerging Canadian filmmaker who showcases an exciting synthesis of curiosity, experimentation, and innovation.
 The recipient will receive a certificate valid for one day of production in Studio 1 of Astrolab Studios, valued at $2,850.
 Sponsored by Future of Film Showcase and Astrolab Studios.

 This year’s awards are generously supported by the following partners:

-Astrolab, CFMDC, Charles Street Video, Dames Making Games, Digital Arts Resource Centre (DARC), Frame Discreet, Future of Film Showcase, LIFT, and York University Department of Cinema & Media Arts.
+Astrolab, CFMDC, Charles Street Video, Digital Arts Resource Centre (DARC), Future of Film Showcase, Liaison of Independent Filmmakers of Toronto (LIFT), and York University Department of Cinema & Media Arts.